Tap the text to show or hide reading controls.

 There’s a way around all that.

-At the unexpected stroke of fortune, the corner of his lips kept creeping upward.
+At this unexpected windfall, the corner of his mouth kept creeping upward.

 All right.
 Then let’s check the holy spell.

-When he next read the description of Life Drain, a question rose.
+Then he read down through the description of Life Drain.

 “Is this really a holy spell?”